tbosch/sencha-touch-angular-adapter/README.md

 Some parts are still missing:

-- Enabled/Disabled-Handling: This would be just a directive like `st:enabled` that calls Ext.Component.setEnabled().
 - Validation Markers: ng:validate does not work here...
 In angular 0.9.19 this is tricky to use, in angular 0.10 this should be easier...
 - Selectfields: Does not work yet.
 This would be a subtag like `<st:option key="asdf" value="asdf">`